 The art show has been a big hit with pooches and their owners, which is exactly what the Play More campaign had set out to do.
 Humans and pets are getting together not just to appreciate and enjoy art, but to have fun playing.

-Now if you're thinking of a permanent art show for your dog, try hanging art at your dog's-eye-level around the house.
-Your dog's private art collection could include larger-than-life portraits of dogs; fire-hydrant-centric landscapes or even still life images of dog food.
-You'll find the right fine art canvas prints at art4arf.com.
+Now if you're thinking of a permanent art show for your dog, try hanging fine art at your dog's-eye-level near his or her food bowl.
+Your dog's private art collection could include larger-than-life portraits of dogs; fire-hydrant-centric landscapes or even still life images of dog food from the 'Art for Arf' collection.
+Just follow your creative nose to art4arf.com.